nanvel/blog/2017/05/bitcoin.md

 > Bitcoin isn't money; it isn't a system of currency.
 It's not a company, it's not a product, it's not a service you sign up for.
 It's not a currency; currency is just the first application.
 It is the concept of decentralization applied to the human communication of value.
 It is a platform of trust.
 >
 > The Internet of Money Volume Two by Andreas M. Antonopoulus

+---

+> The essence of bitcoin is the ability to operate in a decentralized way without having to trust anyone.
+>
+> The Internet of Money Volume Two by Andreas M. Antonopoulus

+Bitcoin revolutionizes trust.

 ## Timeline